Random field reconstruction of inhomogeneous turbulence. Part I: Modeling and analysis: Introduction

+Seeking a compromise between accuracy and practical feasability, the scope of the model also involves considered limitations, such as the simplifying assumption of Gaussianity mentioned above.
+A further common simplification lies in the fact that the time integration kernel $\eta$ in \eqref{eq:u'_inhom_intro} is chosen to be independent of the wavenumber $\kappa$, capturing the temporal decay only in a mean sense, averaged over all wavelengths; compare, e.g., \cite{BBLC94, BED03, Kar+19, Bos+23}.
+It constitutes a pragmatic middle ground between the widely used but more restrictive hypothesis of frozen turbulence \cite{Mann98, SSST14, Pol+20, ADDK20} and more detailed but computationally demanding descriptions of the temporal correlations \cite{Kan93, Laf+14, WH21, GMPSW22}.

-The article is structured as follows.
-In Section~\ref{sec:hom} we revisit the theory of homogeneous turbulence by setting up a general modeling framework for homogeneous fields (Subsection~\ref{subsec:revisited1}) and recalling spectral decomposition formulas based on stochastic Fourier-type integrals (Subsection~\ref{subsec:revisited2}).
-Section~\ref{sec:scaling} concerns non-dimensionalization and scaling in the context of inhomogeneous turbulence and introduces our two-scale approach.
-In Section~\ref{sec:further_aspects} we discuss this scaling approach in regard to homogeneous turbulence (Subsection~\ref{subsec:hom_scaling}) and establish alternative stochastic integral representation formulas for homogeneous fields that lay the ground for our inhomogeneous model (Subsection~\ref{subsec:hom_alternative}).
-Section~\ref{sec:inhom} finally presents our random field model for the reconstruction of inhomogeneous turbulence (Subsection~\ref{subsec:inhom_model}) as well as our analytical results concerning characteristic flow properties and spatio-temporal ergodicity (Subsection~\ref{subsec:inhom_analysis}).
-The mathematical background for the proofs in this article is substantiated in three appendices.
-Auxiliary results concerning stochastic integration \wrt white noise and ergodicity of random vector fields are provided in Appendix~\ref{app:white_noise} and \ref{sec:ergodicity}, respectively.
-Appendix~\ref{sec:calc_estimates} contains technical calculations concerning an exemplary closure of our general inhomogeneous model.
+In summary, the article is structured as follows.
+After revisiting the theory of homogeneous turbulence by setting up a general modeling framework for homogeneous fields and recalling stochastic Fourier-type integral representations in Section~\ref{sec:hom}, we specify our approach to non-dimensionalization and scaling in the context of inhomogeneous turbulence in Section~\ref{sec:scaling}.
+This is followed by a discussion of the scaling approach in regard to homogeneous fields including the derivation of alternative integral representation formulas in Section~\ref{sec:further_aspects}.
+Based on these preparations, our inhomogeneous random field model is finally introduced and analyzed in Section~\ref{sec:inhom}, before Section~\ref{sec:outlook} conludes with a short outlook on the accompanying paper \cite{AKLMW25}.
+The mathematical background of this article is substantiated in three appendices: Auxiliary results concerning stochastic integration \wrt white noise and ergodicity of random vector fields are established in Appendices~\ref{app:white_noise} and \ref{sec:ergodicity}, respectively, while Appendix~\ref{sec:calc_estimates} contains technical calculations concerning an exemplary closure of our general inhomogeneous model.